Ca3 Po4 2 Molar Mass

 Q: Can I use a different periodic table to obtain atomic weights?

 A: Yes, different periodic tables might show slightly different values for atomic weights due to variations in the reported isotopic abundances.
-However, the differences are usually minor and won't significantly affect the final calculated molar mass.
+Even so, the differences are usually minor and won't significantly affect the final calculated molar mass.
 Using a reputable source, such as a well-established chemistry textbook or a trusted online periodic table, is important for consistency.

 Q: What if I make a mistake in calculating the number of atoms of each element?